Hölder's inequality: Vector-valued functions

 This finite-dimensional version generalizes to functions f and g taking values in a normed space which could be for example a sequence space or an inner product space.

 Proof of Hölder's inequality

 There are several proofs of Hölder's inequality; the main idea in the following is Young's inequality for products.

 Alternative proof using Jensen's inequality:

+We could also bypass use of both Young's and Jensen's inequalities.
+The proof below also explains why and where the Hölder exponent comes in naturally.